 A cup of good cheer

 Once you have the place and the time, you need to think about the food and drinks.
-An external caterer is always an option, however, many venues offer in-house catering, which is usually the less expensive choice.
+An external caterer is always an option.
+However, many venues offer in-house catering, which is usually the less expensive choice.
 You can just pick the menu and let the venue staff do its magic.

 The next step really depends on your budget, you can have a several-course meal, a buffet or even just finger food.
 Along with the invitation, you should ask your colleagues to indicate their dietary needs and maybe even vote on the drink of the night.
 Not many people know that this part is something they can be creative with!
-Ask for mulled wine, a Christmas punch or even eggnog if you’re brave!
+Ask for mulled wine, a Christmas punch, or even eggnog if you’re brave!
 Again, depending on your budget, you can have either an open bar or maybe only the drink of the night and soft drinks for free and offer the rest for a lower price.
 Some venues even allow you to bring your own alcohol, which can really make a difference money-wise.

 Dashing through the snow (or sand)

-Ensuring that everyone can get to and from the venue safely is one of the most important tasks.
 Depending on what time your event starts, you could expect a large group to be going there straight after work.
 The best solution for a smaller group of people would be to either order taxis or use ridesharing apps.
 For a big group, it could be a good investment to hire a private minibus or bus.
 Some people will opt to go home and change before the party and then drive or commute to the party, so make sure to take a look at the parking situation around the venue.

 Get your head in the game